-First, Get a RI Tourist Shellfishing License
+Get a Tourist Shellfishing License

-Where to Go Clamming in Rhode Island
+Where to Go Clamming

-One of the best places to go clamming in Rhode Island is Point Judith Salt Pond on the Galilee Escape Road in Galilee.
+One of the best places to go clamming in Rhode Island is Point Judith Pond on the Galilee Escape Road in Galilee.

-VisitNewEngland.com has a round-up of shellfishing locations in Rhode Island, where you can dig for clams and oysters (Oyster Season is September 15 – May 15 in Rhode Island).
-Be sure to heed any posted warnings about the closure of shellfish grounds due to pollution.Continue to 3 of 4 below.
+You can look online for a round-up of shellfishing locations in Rhode Island to determine where you can dig for clams and oysters.
+Remember that the state's oyster season is September 15 – May 15.
+Be sure to heed any posted warnings about the closure of shellfish grounds due to pollution.

 How to Find Clams

 But clams still need access to the watery surface.
-So, they extend their pair of siphons--one for food intake and the other for waste expulsion--up to the surface.
-The holes these siphons puncture in the mud and sand are your clue a clam may lurk beneath the surface.Continue to 4 of 4 below.
+They extend their pair of siphons—one for food intake and the other for waste expulsion—up to the surface.
+The holes these siphons puncture in the mud and sand are your clue a clam may lurk beneath the surface.

 Which Quahogs and Clams Are Keepers?